In conjunction with Instech London, Reask hosted an online event on the 20th April.

 Please note that this event takes place at the earlier time of 10.00 am UK time.

-This event accompanies our recent podcast interview with founders Thomas Loridan and Nick Hassam of reask available here and our Location Intelligence report which will be released on April 1st.
+This event accompanies the recent podcast interview with founders Thomas Loridan and Nick Hassam of reask available here and the Location Intelligence report available here.

 The learning objectives for this Live Chat are: